qtile/qtile/newdocs/manual/config/hooks.md

 To subscribe to a hook in your configuration, simply decorate a function with the hook you wish to subscribe to.

-See :ref:`ref-hooks` for a listing of available hooks.
+See [built-in hooks][built-in-hooks] for a listing of available hooks.

 ## Examples